 Each group of campers and staff plans its own activities based on the girls' interests, including arts and crafts, hiking, archery, nature activities, swimming, challenge course, sleep-outs and cookouts.
 Additional activities are offered based on the camp session's theme.
 Choose a theme with your camper by looking for activities she already loves, or has always wanted to try!

 Camps Winacka and Whispering Oaks are located on the same 700-acre oak woodland site near the mountain town of Julian, 60 miles east of San Diego.
-Bus transportation is available (for $15 fee) from Balboa Park (Presidents Way parking lot) in San Diego and the Escondido Program Center in Kit Carson Park.
+Bus transportation is available (for $20 fee) from Mission Valley in San Diego and the Escondido Program Center in Kit Carson Park; Imperial Valley bus also available for select sessions.

 This traditional camp's living units are tucked in the trees surrounding an open meadow.
 Girls sleep either in open-air cabins with built-in bunks, tent houses or on cots under the stars.
 All accommodations have modern bathrooms with showers and luggage storage areas.
 Activities center around the lodge, dining hall, swimming pool areas, environmental center and boast miles of hiking trails and natural sights.